docarray/docarray/docs/fundamentals/documentarray/serialization.md

 ```

-When a filename is given as the above format in `.save_binary`, you can simply load it back with `.load_binary` without specifying the protocol and compress method again.
+When a filename is given in the above format in `.save_binary`, you can simply load it back with `.load_binary` without specifying the protocol and compression methods again.

 The previous code snippet can be simplified to